mcormier/lilac/README.md

+-- Lilac --
-Experiment with Core Foundation, Objective-C and Windows
+An Experiment with Core Foundation, Objective-C and Windows

-This project creates a Windows exe that opens a .webloc.
+This project creates a Windows .EXE that opens a .webloc file.
+A .webloc file is generally a binary plist.
-It finds the URL property and then opens the URL in the default browser.
+Lilac finds the URL property and then opens the URL in the default browser.

+The project was created to start a process of becoming comfortable building software with Objective-C on the Windows platform.

 To build this project you must use cygwin.